Florence, Arizona: Second Pinal County Courthouse

 The second Pinal County Courthouse was built in 1891.
 It was the site where the trials of three notorious women were presented.
-They were Pearl Heart, Eva Dugan and Winnie Ruth Judd, known as the "Trunk Murderess".
+They were Pearl Hart, Eva Dugan and Winnie Ruth Judd, known as the "Trunk Murderess".
 Pearl Hart (birth surname: Taylor) was an outlaw of the American Old West.
 She committed one of the last recorded stagecoach robberies in the United States; her crime gained notoriety primarily because of her gender.
 She was tried in 1899 and was acquitted, however the judge ordered a second trial and she was found guilty and sentenced to five years in prison.

 In the 1930s Eva Dugan was convicted of murder.
 She was sentenced to be executed by hanging.
 However, it resulted in her decapitation and influenced the State of Arizona to replace hanging with the gas chamber as a method of execution.

 Winnie Ruth Judd was a Phoenix medical secretary who was found guilty of murdering and dismembering her friends Agnes Anne LeRoi and Hedvig Samuelson over the alleged affections of her lover Jack Halloran.
 The jury found her guilty of first-degree murder on February 8, 1932.
 An appeal was unsuccessful.
 Her trial was marked by sensationalized newspaper coverage and suspicious circumstances.
 Judd was sentenced to be hanged February 17, 1933, and sent to the Arizona State Prison in Florence.
 The sentence she received raised debate about capital punishment.
 Her death sentence was overturned after a ten-day hearing found her mentally incompetent; she was then sent to Arizona State Asylum for the Insane on April 24, 1933.